pwright/blockscape/README.md

 - **Orange badge**: Reused components (used by multiple other components)
 - **Dashed border + ↗ icon**: External reference link available

+## Display Settings

+- **Hide parentheses in names (default ON):** Item tiles and search results drop any trailing “( … )” from names so labels stay concise.
+Toggle it in **Settings → Hide parentheses in names**; it persists locally and never alters the underlying JSON.

 ## Built-in Templates

 The application includes two example templates: